The Bankrate promise

 Despite the foreclosure, you can own a home again with patience and strong financial habits.
 Before you attempt to make the purchase, though, do the following:

 1. Check your credit report

 Get a free copy of your credit report from AnnualCreditReport.com, and look for any delinquent accounts that were sent to a collection agency.

 Scan your credit report for errors.
 If you find any, gather any supporting documents you have handy and file disputes by mail, phone or online with the applicable credit reporting agency — Experian, Equifax or TransUnion — to have them resolved.

 2. Focus on improving your credit score

-To help improve your score, strive to pay every bill on time — late payments are very hard to get off your credit report, Crawford says.
-Most creditors will give you a one-time erase, so you can try asking for it if late payments aren’t a regular habit.
+To help improve your credit score, strive to pay every bill on time — late payments are very hard to get off your credit report, Crawford says.
+Most creditors will give you a one-time goodwill adjustment, so you can try asking for it if late payments aren’t a regular habit.
 Set up your bills on automatic payment, if possible, to avoid forgetting to pay them.